David Albrecht (he/him)

 (with Thomas Meissner) [Working Paper]

-Debt aversion can have severe adverse effects on financial decision-making.
-We propose a model of debt aversion, and design an experiment involving real debt and saving contracts, to elicit and jointly estimate debt aversion with preferences over time, risk and losses.
-Structural estimations reveal that the vast majority of participants (89%) are debt averse, and that this has a strong impact on choice.
-We estimate the "borrowing premium" -- the compensation a debt averse person would require to accept getting into debt -- to be around 16% of the principal for our average participant.
+Debt aversion can adversely impact financial decision-making.
+We propose a model of debt aversion and conduct an experiment involving real debt and saving contracts to jointly elicit debt aversion with preferences over time, risk, and intertemporal losses.
+We find that 89% of participants are debt averse, which strongly influences their choices.
+We estimate the “borrowing premium” – the compensation an average person would require to accept getting into debt – to be around 16% of the principal.
+Building on these findings, we validate a survey module to measure debt aversion in real-world contexts where complex laboratory experiments are infeasible.
+Applying the survey module to a large, representative sample of German households, we find that debt aversion is both statistically and economically significantly associated with actual debt-taking and financial health.

 The debt aversion survey module: An experimentally validated tool to measure individual debt aversion